 The uptake of nitrate was higher for the shoots grown on the medium containing AC with respect to the control without AC while the ammonium uptake was not affected by the treatments.

 Both the AC treatment and the length of the culture had a significant effect on ammonium to nitrate uptake ratio (Tab.
 2).
-In fact, this ratio was significantly lower for the treatment with AC respect to the control without AC, and it was higher after 20 days than after 40 days of culture.
+In fact, this ratio was significantly lower for the treatment with AC respect to the control without AC, and it was higher after 20 days than after 40 days of culture.Looks the other way to me.

-After 20 days of culture, there was a significant linear relationship between ammonium to nitrate uptake ratio and medium pH; the increase of the NH4+/NO3- ammonium to nitrate uptake ratio corresponded to a reduction of the medium pH (Fig. 3).
+After 20 days of culture, there was a significant linear relationship between ammonium to nitrate uptake ratio and medium pH; the increase of the NH4+/NO3- ammonium to nitrate uptake ratio corresponded to a reduction of the medium pH (Fig. 3).Fig 4??

 Mineral nutrient content